 The new site highlights our plugins, which you can think of as add-ons that extend the capabilities of Intel Unite with the ability to integrate and customize the experience with our partners’ innovation.
 The result is cool experiences that change the concept of meetings, creating new ways to share and express ideas and easier ways to create meeting connections so you don’t have to suffer the burden of connecting mixed technologies that don’t talk to each other.
 We also have new, transformative ways that make remote meeting participants feel like they’re actually in the room.

-And if you’re going to the Gartner Digital Workplace Summit, we have a couple other activities where we hope you can join us and learn more about how we’re creating digital transformation with our Intel Unite solution.
+And if you’re going to the Gartner Digital Workplace Summit, we have a couple of other activities where we hope you can join us and learn more about how we’re creating digital transformation with our Intel Unite solution.

 We’re doing deep dive, Learning Labs on Monday and Tuesday– these are 20-minute classes where we’ll talk about how Intel Unite works and cover the benefits for employees and IT.
 We have three classes running both days – check out the schedule here.
 We’re also showcasing Intel Unite in Booth P3 – join us for live demos.